rztprog/firefox-privacy-extentions/README.md

 - [Facebook Container](https://addons.mozilla.org/en-US/firefox/addon/facebook-container/) (Prevent Facebook from tracking you around the web)
 - [uBlock Origin](https://addons.mozilla.org/fr/firefox/addon/ublock-origin) (Finally, an efficient wide-spectrum content blocker.
 Easy on CPU and memory.)
 - [Google Analytics Blocker](https://addons.mozilla.org/en-US/firefox/addon/google-analytics-blocker) (Block Google Analytics in any website, also useful for devs)
-- [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere) (enabling HTTPS encryption automatically on sites that are known to support it, even when you type URLs or follow links that omit the https: prefix)
 - [IBA Opt-out (by Google)](https://addons.mozilla.org/en-US/firefox/addon/interest-advertising-opt-out) (Opt out of Google's interest-based ads as you browse the web with Firefox, no more targeting)
 - [MinerBlock](https://addons.mozilla.org/en-US/firefox/addon/minerblock-origin) (Blocks cryptocurrency miners all over the web.)
 - [Random User-Agent](https://addons.mozilla.org/en-US/firefox/addon/random_user-agent) (Automatically change the user agent after specified period of time to a randomly selected one, thus hiding your real user agent)